‘Respect Rural Roads’ campaign coming to Benton County as gravel biking scene grows

-BENTONVILLE -- Local cycling enthusiasts are about to plant signs along some gravel roads in Benton County to encourage respect and safety between riders and farmers.
+BENTONVILLE -- Cycling enthusiasts are about to plant signs along some gravel roads in Benton County to encourage respect and safety between riders and farmers.

-Gravel cycling is the fastest growing form of cycling in the world, and Northwest Arkansas is becoming a destination for major gravel events and cycling tourism, according to the presentation.
-The presentation noted a need to increase awareness in cycling and rural communities to these growing trends to create a safer space for everyone.
+Gravel cycling is the fastest-growing form of cycling in the world, and Northwest Arkansas is becoming a destination for major gravel events and cycling tourism, according to the presentation.
+The presentation noted a need to increase awareness in cycling and rural communities of these growing trends, to create a safer space for everyone.

 The safety campaign would include billboards, radio advertisements and agriculture community newsletters, according to the presentation.